lyh-233/lyh-233/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm a **Grad Student🎓 [@ The Ohio State University 🅾️](https://www.osu.edu/)** majoring in Computer Science.
+I'm a TCM Student🎓 [@ The Ohio State University 🅾️](https://www.cdutcm.edu.cn/)** majoring in AI OF TCM.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>